hypersoftdev/DiffSlider/README.md

 # DiffSlider

-**DiffSlider** is a customizable Android library designed to enhance user interaction by providing an intuitive draggable color picker.
-This view allows users to select colors from the underlying layout dynamically, making it perfect for applications that require color customization, such as design tools and art applications.
+**DiffSlider** This Kotlin library enables intuitive side-by-side image comparison through a responsive slider interface.
+Designed to be lightweight and user-friendly, it allows users to visually compare two images by dragging a slider across the screen.
+Ideal for showcasing before-and-after effects, this library is simple to integrate into Android projects and provides smooth performance for a seamless user experience.

 ## Gradle Integration